nixworks/public/news/2013/05/12/index.md

 ##### Bulgaria
 ### [Voters in Bulgaria go to the polls for a parliamentary election.
 Boyko Borisov's GERB party wins between 30% and 32% of the votes, closely followed by Sergei Stanishev's resurgent BSP with 26 to 28 percent.
 No party manages to obtain a majority, while analysts predict a political deadlock amid low voter turnout and economic woes. ](/news/2013/05/12/voters-in-bulgaria-go-to-the-polls-for-a-parliamentary-election-boyko-borisov-s-gerb-party-wins-between-30-and-32-of-the-votes-closely-f.md)
-_Context: Bulgaria, parliamentary election, Boyko Borisov, GERB, Socialist Party, Sergei Stanishev_
+_Context: parliamentary election, Bulgaria, GERB, Socialist Party, Sergei Stanishev, Boyko Borisov_

 ##### Murrawarri Republic
 ### [The Murrawarri Republic begins a sovereignty campaign with the UN. ](/news/2013/05/12/the-murrawarri-republic-begins-a-sovereignty-campaign-with-the-un.md)